sandeepsatpal/experiments/README.md

-# experiments
+# Experiments
-This repository is for experiments
+This repository is for experiments on multiple projects for learning and understanding the power of github